Need help? Chat now!

-cPanel provides a number of ways to measure your websites.
-The Bandwidth metric is a tool for viewing your website’s overall bandwidth usage for your traffic.
-This is very useful, particularly if you are needing to look into upgrading or reviewing the resources of your websites to determine if you will need additional bandwidth on your services.
+cPanel provides several ways to measure your websites.
+The Bandwidth metric is a tool for viewing your website's overall bandwidth usage for your traffic.
+This is very useful, particularly if you need to upgrade or review your websites' resources to determine if you will need additional bandwidth on your services.

 The Bandwidth tracker is located under the Metrics section on your cPanel home page.

 When you click on the Bandwidth icon, you will be redirected to the Bandwidth page.
 This page will show multiple graphs and periods of data relating to the bandwidth usage for your cPanel service.
 This includes HTTP requests, email requests (IMAP, POP3, SMTP), and FTP requests.

 By default, the Bandwidth tracker will not record server-side services, such as the cPanel File Manager's uploads and downloads, incoming mail that other servers deliver, DNS activity, POP/IMAP bytes received for tasks such as polling for new email, or any processes spawned by cron jobs that perform network activity.

 The first three graphs will detail the total bandwidth used in the past 24 hours, the past week, and the past year.
 For all three of these graphs, there are five categories of bandwidth data: